 Food Newcastle aims to become a sustainable food city by building networks, connecting with others and promoting good sustainable food to improve the quality of lives in Newcastle upon Tyne.

 ‘Good Food’ underpins the quality of people’s lives in Newcastle.
 Not only is it essential to our survival but the way we eat it, buy it, grow it, transport it, and dispose of it has a profound impact on the city we live in.
 Food can change the landscape of our city, the strength of our economy, the health and wellbeing of our community, the environment as well as our culture and social lives.
 Promoting ‘Good Food’ is a powerful driver and must be embraced at the heart of any effort to improve people’s lives.

-- Communities to be better equipped with the tools and confidence to take control of their own health and happiness
+- Enabling communities to be better equipped with the tools and confidence to take control of their own health and happiness

 How are we aiming to become a sustainable food city?

 Across the globe, communities at every scale have recognised the key role food can play in dealing with some of today’s most pressing social, economic and environmental challenges.

 Sustainable Food Cities (a national partnership programme run by the Soil Association, Food Matters and Sustain) identified 6 key issues to assist in development of sustainable food programmes.